IZUNA894/kirin-chatApp-client/README.md

 ###future versions
-i am currently learning Artificial intelligence and machine learning ,so i am thinking of implementing a caht bot in it with a.i. so stay tuned for it😎😎😎😎
+i am currently learning Artificial intelligence and machine learning ,so i am thinking of implementing a chat bot in it with a.i. so stay tuned for it😎😎😎😎